 A Zero Waste Birthday – Is there such a thing?
 There might be but I still haven’t gotten there.
-My youngest son just turned 6 years old and we had his birthday party at our house.
+My youngest son just turned 6 years old and we had his birthday party at our house this year.

-Where we live is has become increasingly uncommom for parents to throw a kids birthday party at home.
+Where we live it has become increasingly uncommom for parents to throw a kids birthday party at home.
 The trend is to rent out special venues that host your childrens birthday party.
-Most of these venues are all but ecofriendly, having the irresponsible throw away culture we have unfortunately been used to.
+Most of these venues are all but ecofriendly, having the irresponsible throw away culture we have unfortunately gotten used to.
 Its a poor choice in regards to food quality and in sustainability.

 I’m still getting used to being back in Porto after living in Italy for three years.
 I miss the sense of community, the parents engagement with each other, promoting events and days out for the whole classroom.
 Everytime there was a birthday party, all parents would join in for the entire afternoon.
 Here its extremely uncommon for this to happen – at least that’s my experience.

 At home there is a bigger chance of reducing the amount of waste you create.
 I set the table without any tablecloth – that meant less washing.
 I used ceramic plates, silver cutlery and normal glasses and had to use paper napkins as I didn’t have enough cloth ones.

 To drink there was water, lemonade and some juice, diluted with water and wine for the adults.